Uttar Pradesh Metro Rail Corporation: Services

-Apart from operating Lucknow Metro, UPMRC also provides consultancy services for Metro projects in Uttar Pradesh.
+Apart from operating Lucknow Metro, Kanpur Metro, UPMRC also provides consultancy services for Metro projects in Uttar Pradesh.

 UPMRC in association with RITES has prepared Detailed Project Reports (DPRs) for Metro in various cities of Uttar Pradesh.
-UPMRC is also currently working as an interim consultant for implementation of Agra Metro, and Varanasi Metro projects.
+UPMRC is also currently working as an interim consultant for implementation of Agra Metro, Prayagraj Metro, and Varanasi Metro and also Gorakhpur Metro projects.